 - men and women who engage in sex work

-Your doctor will check to see if you have gonorrhea if you have symptoms of DGI.
-Tests for gonorrhea typically involve taking a sample (culture) from the infected area.
-The sample is sent to a laboratory where it is analyzed for the presence of bacteria.
+Your doctor will check to see if you have gonorrhea or if you have symptoms of DGI.
+Tests for gonorrhea typically involve taking a sample, or culture, from the infected area.
+The sample is sent to a laboratory where it’s analyzed for the presence of bacteria.
 Results are often available within 24 hours.

 Cultures for testing can be obtained from:

 - a skin lesion